cloudmesh/cloudmesh-cluster/README.md

 ## Description:

 `cluster create LABEL [--vms=NAMES... | --n=N] [--cloud=CLOUD]`

     Groups VMs into a cluster named LABEL.
 If n, cloud are specified, then VMs will be booted and added to cluster.

 `cluster (add|remove) LABEL [--vms=NAMES... | --n=N] [--cloud=CLOUD]`

     Add or remove VMs from a cluster.
 Active sessions on the VM will not be modified.
 In order to start VMs, pass the number of requested machines to --n.

 `cluster terminate LABEL [--kill]`

     Wipe cluster data and terminate all active deployments to the cluster.
 If --kill is passed, then terminates all VMs through Provider class.

 `cluster info [LABEL] [--verbose]`

     Retrieves cluster data and machine data associated with cluster.
-Verbosity level 1 provides high-level cluster information and list of machines associated.
+Verbosity level 1 provides high-level cluster information and list of machines.
 Verbosity level 2 provides cluster information, machine information and status.
 Verbosity level 3 provides all available information.

 # Features